Summer 2022 holidays on sale!

 Wellness area with sauna, steam room, cold room and relaxation area

-Massage and beauty treatments including hydro-massage bed and solarium
+Massage and beauty treatments including a hydro-massage bed

 Daily housekeeping with towels provided